AlexandreDecan/portion/README.md

  - Support comparison, transformation, intersection, union, complement, difference and containment.
  - Discrete iterations on the values of an interval.
  - Import and export intervals to strings and to Python built-in data types.
+ - Dict-like structure to map intervals to data.

 ## Installation